lassisg/TournamentTracker/README.md

 In this course, we will Develop na App to manage a tournament.

+It's important to note that this course was made using .NET Framework and Visual Studio 2017, while I'm following using .NET 6 and Visual Studio 2022.
+That means I might need to change some aspects during the development process.

+The same goes for SQL Server.
+While the course uses SQL Server 2017 Developer Edition, I'm using SQL Server 2019 Developer Edition.

 ## 1. Planning Step 1 - Initial Planning

 **MISTAKE #1**: Start coding before understanding deeper